Professor of Psychology and Faculty Ombudsperson

 The Faculty Ombudsperson is authorized to confidentially receive complaints, concerns, or inquiries about alleged acts, omissions, improprieties and/or broader systemic problems within the ombudsperson’s defined jurisdiction, and to listen, offer options, facilitate resolutions, informally investigate or otherwise examine these issues independently and impartially.
 The Ombudsperson is authorized to work exclusively with teaching faculty.

-Associate Professor Mathew Gendle currently serves as the Elon University Faculty Ombudsperson.
+Professor Mathew Gendle currently serves as the Elon University Faculty Ombudsperson.

 Functions of the Office

 The Elon University Faculty Ombudsperson seeks to promote fairness, conflict resolution, and cooperation through education, negotiation and mediation.
 The Faculty Ombudsperson adheres to the Standards of Practice adopted by The International Ombudsman Association.
 These standards were developed in accordance with commonly understood principles within the Ombuds profession and reflect the core values of IOA.
 The Standards of Practice help guide members in making responsible choices and further, are intended to promote constituents’ understanding of and confidence in Ombuds Offices and their services.